ech2/pebble-time-sense/README.md

 other apps’ wake ups that are scheduled on the same minute.
 If that happens, Time Sense won’t be able to schedule vibration on the next interval.

-This design trade-off, that allows to have a battery-efficient auto-recheduling alarm working “kind of” in background.
+This design trade-off  allows to have a battery-efficient auto-recheduling alarm working “kind of” in background.

 ## Alternatives